Channel assisted noise propagation in a two-step cascade: Conclusion

+In summary, the role of noise processivity, $\phi$, is straightforward.
+It consistently enhances information transmission across the TSC as $\phi$ essentially captures the extent of extrinsic noise propagation.
+Additionally, the intrinsic noise of S contributes to alleviating information transmissions along each channel, whereas the intrinsic noise of Y hinders the same.
+However, the role of the intrinsic noise of X is intricate.
+It alleviates when information is transmitted from X but suppresses when information is sent to X and through X to Y. In this context, the hierarchy of intrinsic noises plays a significant role in preserving the highest information transmission from S to Y. Thus, noise processivity and intrinsic noises modulate the information transmission capacity of the TSC.

 The interplay between intrinsic and extrinsic noise constitutes an optimum signal transduction machinery.
 When there is a need to precisely sense and detect the signal for adaptability, the genes within the cascade exhibit dynamics in which the molecular intrinsic fluctuations become negligible.
-This ensures that the inherent noise of the system does not hinder the accurate reception of the signal.
-Conversely, when the signal is detrimental to the cellular response, the cascade's gene expression dynamics adapt in a manner that increases the intrinsic noise of the gene products.
-Such strategy can be seen as a protective mechanism, where the system becomes less responsive to external fluctuations thereby prioritizing robustness that might otherwise disrupt its normal functioning.
+This ensures that the system's inherent noise does not hinder the accurate reception of the signal.
+Conversely, when the signal is detrimental to the cellular response, the cascade's gene expression dynamics adapt to increase the intrinsic noise of the gene products.
+Such a strategy can be seen as a protective mechanism, where the system becomes less responsive to external fluctuations, thereby prioritizing robustness that might otherwise disrupt its normal functioning.